Chathil Rajamanthree

 Analog CMOS Integrated Circuit Design

 Design and analysis of analog integrated circuits, with emphasis on CMOS design techniques.
-Gain stages, opamp design, frequency compensation, oscillators, A/D, D/A converters, PLL, DLL
+Gain stages, opamp design, frequency compensation, oscillators, A/D, D/A converters (Nyquist-rate and oversampling), PLL, DLL

 CPEN